Inchara-JA/Personal-Diary-using-Django/README.md

 # Personal Diary application using Django
-This is a personal diary web application created using django framework for backend.
+This is a personal diary web application created using django.

-Frontend : html, css AND javascript.
+Frontend : html, css and javascript.

+Backend : django framework.

 Database : sqlite.